SlippyBoy/annotation-processer/README.md

-# annotation-processer
+# annotation-processor
-android annotation-processer demo
+android annotation-processor demo

+# create annotation project
+New -> New Module... -> Java Library
+# create processor project
+New -> New Module... -> Java Library